- What is NetHui?

 In June 2018, we announced the three selected locations and dates:

-Prospective attendees are now invited to get involved by submitting ideas for topics, themes, sessions, and speakers they would like to discuss at each event.
-The NetHui team will work with local partners to tailor and build the programme for each event, connecting people with similar interests to ensure the day is about the issues that matter most to the local community.
+Prospective attendees were invited to get involved by submitting ideas for topics, themes, sessions, and speakers they would like to discuss at each event.
+The NetHui team is now working with local partners to tailor and build the programme for each event, connecting people with similar interests to ensure the day is about the issues that matter most to the local community.
+The programmes will be posted on this website soon.

 In October, the three Roadtrip events will be held.
 Each event will be live streamed for those who can’t attend in person.